 Apart from video conversion, you also have the option to turn your live photos into GIFs or a still image.
 You can even use the app to edit your clips as well as add filters to your files.

 The downside is that the free Lively version includes a large watermark when you download your converted images.
-So if you want to remove it, you’ll need to pay $2.99.
-But that’s not expensive at all considering what it allows you to do with your live photos.
+So if you want to remove it, you’ll need to pay a small fee.
+But that’s not expensive at all considering what it allows you to do with your Live Photos.

 Editing Converted Video Files with Third-Party Apps